johnperry-math/AoC2023/README.md

     ]

-I realized later that the issue that required me to use this was bad design, so I fixed that, and this disappaered.
+I realized later that the issue that required me to use this was bad design, so I fixed that, and this is no longer in the code.
+But I did have it working!

 ### Experience